 This course presents and develops basic drawing skills through exercises and assignments in a variety of subjects, including the still life, figure and architectural space.
 Students will be introduced to a variety of drawing media, with specific instruction in their use, including their individual strengths and limitations.
 Strongly recommended as a foundation for continued studies in art.
 Fine arts emphasis foundation course.
-An optional materials fee may be applied.
+An optional material fee may be applied.
 LR

-7065 TTH 9:30-12:20pm CC3-307 Pettite, J Semester
+9:30-12:20pm CC3-307 Pettite.
+J 7065